saturnlighting/literature-review/README.md

 @fotios_lighting_2017 provide a review of suggested actions to enable cycling lighting to contribute to the safety of cyclists.
 However, they focus only on cycling and in the UK.
 There are also a few reviews on appropriate road lighting [@fotios_light_2005; @fotios_s_road_2010; @fotios_specifying_2016]. -->

-However, to the best of our knowledge, no academic paper has reviewed the international literature available on the relationship between active travel and road lighting specifically.
 This paper aims to fill this gap in the literature, reviewing published research specifically focussed at the intersection between active travel and road lighting.

 The review is guided by the following questions: